 Our colleagues are key to our long-term success.
 Their continued dedication and hard work is what gives PFG its unique character and culture, which enables us to deliver the best service to our customers.
 Providing an encouraging, supportive and inclusive workplace culture is therefore vital to the happiness of our colleagues and the sustainability of our business.

-- initiating work to review and update the HR policies and processes that will enable the Group’s businesses to consistently support the work to improve our gender diversity performance
+We have continued to work to review and update our HR policies and processes that are enabling the Group’s businesses to consistently support the work to improve our gender diversity performance.

 We're committed to supporting diversity and creating an open and inclusive culture where everyone feels valued.
 We also recognise that PFG has a role to play in closing the gender pay gap across the financial services sector.
 You can read more about Gender Diversity at PFG here.